esp-rs/book/src/writing-your-own-application/std.md

 - [Book of training]
 - [Repository of the training]

 The training is based on [ESP32-C3-DevKit-RUST-1].
-You can use any other Espressif development board but code changes and configuration changes might be needed.
+You can use any other Espressif development board, but code changes and configuration changes might be needed.

 The training is split into two parts:
 * [Introductory level examples]: